ShirleyLIYuxin/ShirleyLIYuxin.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a junior undergraduate student in Computer Science at the Hong Kong University of Science and Technology (HKUST).
-My research interest includes large language models, trustworthy machine learning, and computer vision.
-Recently, I am collaborating with Professor [Yongren SHI](https://sociology.uiowa.edu/people/yongren-shi) on integrating large language models and agent-based models to explore sociological phenomena.
+My research interest includes large language models, natual language processing, trustworthy machine learning, and computer vision.

 Education
 ======